 Although there are tons of you out there who actually love the idea of lacing up your running shoes and going for a run, there are also plenty of those among us—myself included—who would rather do anything than go for a long, slow run.

-1. Get strong.
+1. You'll get strong.

 While running will definitely help get your heart rate up and boost your conditioning, HIIT workouts are a better option if you’re looking to actually get stronger.
-Incorporating exercises like squats, burpees, push-ups, and plank variations into your workout will not only help you work up a sweat in no time, you’ll feel noticeably stronger within just a couple of weeks of consistent HIIT workouts.
+Incorporating exercises like squats, burpees, pushups, and plank variations into your workout will not only help you work up a sweat in no time, you’ll feel noticeably stronger within just a couple of weeks of consistent HIIT workouts.

 Steady-state runs do burn a lot of calories during the run, but the moment you’re finished with your run, that calorie burn goes back to normal.
-Contrast that with HIIT training, where there’s actually an after-burn effect up to 24 to 48 hours post–HIIT workout.
+Contrast that with HIIT training, where there’s actually an afterburn effect up to 24 to 48 hours post–HIIT workout.
 Your metabolism will be running higher after an intense workout, meaning you’ll end up burning more calories overall despite the shorter workout time.

-3. Work your entire body.
+3. It'll work your entire body.

 Because of how efficient HIIT training is, you can pack a lot of moves into a really short amount of time to work your entire body in a single quick session.
 Combine exercises like push-ups, squats, and mountain climbers to get a full-body workout in less time than it takes to run 2 miles.

 While steady-paced running will get your heart rate up and help boost your endurance to a certain degree, adding a HIIT workout a few times a week will skyrocket your fitness level.
 This will ensure you can engage in your favorite sport—whether it’s a team sport like soccer or basketball, an individual sport like boxing or martial arts, or even parkour or adult gymnastics—without getting overly tired.

-And when you don’t get tired easily, you can really focus on working on all the cool skills you want to do!
+And when you don’t get tired easily, you can really focus on working on all the cool skills you want to do.

-5. Push your personal limits.
+5. HIIT will push your personal limits.